agile-ts/documentation/docs/Interfaces.md

 logger.if.tag(["hans"]).debug("Jeff");; // Doesn't get logged
 logger.if.tag(["hans", "frank"]).debug("Jeff");; // Doesn't get logged
 ```
-Each log message with defined tags will only be logged if all of its tags are set in the `Logger Class`.
+Any log message with defined tags will only be logged if all its tags are allowed in the `Logger Class`.
 Logs that have no condition/tag are always logged.

 | Type               | Default                                                   | Required |